Nicolas-Gilbert/Fentanyl-PCA-HC/README.md

 # Fentanyl-PCA-HC

-1. Download the mass spectral data .csv files and the “Model Building and Evaluation” R script from Github (https://github.com/Nicolas-Gilbert/Fentanyl-PCA-HC)
+1. Download the mass spectral data .csv files and the “Model Building and Evaluation” R script from this repository.
 2. Copy the .csv files to your R Studio working directory.
 3. Open the “Model Building and Evaluation” script in R Studio.
 4. Install and load the factoextra, FactoMineR and fields packages.